-When granting guardianship, the court can give the guardian complete control over a person’s life, depending on the extent of incapacity.
+When granting adult guardianship, the court can give the individual complete control over a person’s life, depending on the extent of incapacity.
 The court can grant either guardianship of the person or guardianship of the estate.

-In guardianship of the person, the guardian is granted the responsibility of making decisions relating to their ward’s medical treatment, residence, and other personal issues.
-Guardianship in estate allows the guardian to manage the ward’s estate, income, legal actions, insurance claims, and assets.
+In guardianship of the person, the individual is granted the responsibility of making decisions relating to their ward’s medical treatment, residence, and other personal issues.
+Guardianship in estate allows them to manage the ward’s estate, income, legal actions, insurance claims, and assets.

 Some of the responsibilities of a conservator include:

 A conservator has a legal obligation to make decisions in the ward’s best interest.
-Most importantly, the guardian must not use the ward?s resources for their personal gain.
+Most importantly, they must not use the ward’s resources for their personal gain.
 That means a guardian can be sued by interested parties if there is a reason to believe that they did not act in the ward’s best interests.